shrawankc11/user-login-system/README.md

 ### requirements to run:-
 > - redis connection either local or from a client
 > - mongodb connection
-> - matching configs to the config file
+> - matching/similar configs to the config file

 ### to get started:-
 > - clone the repo